Årdal Municipality

 Årdal is a municipality in Vestland county, Norway.
 It is located at the end of the Årdalsfjorden in the traditional district of Sogn.
 The village of Årdalstangen is the administrative center of the municipality.
-The other main village is Øvre Årdal.
-The municipality of Årdal was created in 1863 when it was separated from the municipality of Lærdal.
+Other villages in the municipality include Øvre Årdal, Indre Offerdal, and Seimsdalen. Årdal Municipality was established in 1863 when it was separated from Lærdal Municipality.

+The 976.58 km2 municipality is the 119th largest by area out of the 357 municipalities in Norway. Årdal Municipaltiy is the 181st most populous municipality in Norway with a population of 5,213.
+The municipality's population density is 5.3 PD/km2 and its population has decreased by 4.7% over the previous 10-year period.

 Årdal is a modern industrial community, with ties to the old society of farming and fishing.
 It is surrounded by dramatic nature with high mountains and waterfalls.
 The climate is rather mild and with less rain than normal in the west part of Norway. Årdal is a good starting point to explore the wild nature of Jotunheimen National Park, and with summer and winter activities within its boundaries.
 The Vettisfossen waterfall (highest in Norway) is located within the municipality.